old-school-kid/old-school-kid/README.md

 ### Hi, Surya Here
-<div align="center">I am still learning what to learn what to learn.
+<div align="left">I am still learning what to learn what to learn.
 I am extremely fascinated towards Data Science and especially Computer Vision and its application in robotics.
 I also love participating in Hackathons.

 <br>
 <div align="center">